 2. A Bed – Whether Fixed or Convertible

-There are a lot of choices when it comes to what material to use to insulate your Sprinter camper van, and using good-quality insulation is – to us – a must-have to ensure you aren’t making a mistake in your van build early on.
+There are a lot of choices when it comes to what material to use for insulation as part of your Sprinter van build-out, and using good-quality insulation is – to us – a must-have to ensure you aren’t making a mistake in your conversion early on.

 4. Walls, Ceiling and Floor

 So your DIY camper van has a vent, some windows, and some insulation in it!
 What’s next